 Without a strategy, your success rate depends wholly on your patent attorney’s skills and, unfortunately, chance.
 Why does this happen?
 The patent office assigns applications to examiners randomly, and different examiners have wildly divergent allowance rates.

-Here are some ways you can use Triangle IP’s TIP tool to gather intelligence relevant to your application and build a strategy for allowance.
+You can use Triangle IP’s TIP tool to gather such intelligence relevant to your application types and build a strategy for allowance.

 Actionable Intelligence Provides the Basis for a Prosecution Strategy